-Finance Standard 6: The School provides VOA-MN and school board members with monthly financials.
+Finance Standard 6: The school provides VOA-MN and school board members with monthly financials.
 June financial reports may be delayed until year-end journal entries are completed.
-Packets include at least the following: 1) detailed income/expense report, 2) cash flow projection, 3) check register, and 4) current enrollment (Average Daily Membership).
+Monthly financials include at least the following: 1) detailed income/expense report, 2) cash flow projection, 3) check register, and 4) current enrollment (Average Daily Membership).
 The board should review and approve the financials at each board meeting.
-Data Source: Board packets
+(The school is responsible for including a description for each item on the check register and an explanation for any check sequence gaps.)
+Data Source: Board packets.
+Scale: